Brazil's sparkling wine producers carve a growing niche

 In the 1970s, big multinational producers such as France's Moet & Chandon were drawn to the Serra Gaucha, with its rolling green hills and ample rainfall.
 The region accounts for 90 per cent of Brazilian wine production.

-Since then, the area has increasingly specialized in the production of sparkling and Champagne-style wines.
+Since then, the area has increasingly specialised in the production of sparkling and Champagne-style wines.

-"Brazil is not associated with a particular grape variety, but our specialty is sparkling wine."

-"The Serra Gaucha is a cooler region, with good altitude, ideal for white grapes, which have good acidity and which ripen well, like in the Champagne region," he added.
+"The Serra Gaucha is a cooler region, with good altitude, ideal for white grapes, which have good acidity and which ripen well, like in the Champagne region," he adds.

 In the 2018 Catad'Or Wine Awards competition, the biggest in Latin America, the Moscatel from the Garibaldi cooperative was voted South America's best sparkling wine.